mazingHi! Thanks for checking out the

 to make some cool mazes of your own.

-The most basic functionality of mazing
+The most basic functionality of mazing is producing a

-rectangular maze, which we do with the maze
+rectangular maze, which we do with the maze function.

 We can also produce mazes from existing binary matrices.
 This allows us to create mazes in a wider variety of shapes!